ankitdani/MasterRobot/README.md

 Stages of the project:

-Phase 1 - Desin a database schema - Complete
+Phase 1 - Design a database schema - Complete

 Phase 2 - Implement a working prototype - Complete